-As noted earlier, the City uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+As noted earlier, the City uses fund accounting to ensure and demonstrate compliance with financerelated legal requirements.

 Governmental funds.
-The focus of the City's governmental funds is to provide information on nearterm inflows, outflows, and balances of spendable resources.
+The focus of the City's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing City of Walterboro's financing requirements.
 In particular, fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-At the end of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$7,093,196, an increase of \$1,937,160.
+At the end of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$5,849,538, a decrease of \$1,243,658 due to the Discovery Center project.

-The fund balance of the City's general fund decreased by \$134,236 during the current fiscal year.
-Overall revenues were \$302,723 more than budgeted.
-The City's overall expenditures were over budget by \$81,704 which includes the cost of a grapple truck of \$144,952 that was paid with issuance of debt.
-The City budgeted for a loss of \$207,000 but overall managed to end the year with a loss of \$134,000 with an approximate favorable budget variance of \$72,000.
+The fund balance of the City's general fund decreased by \$89,421 during the current fiscal year.
+Overall revenues were \$1,146,717 more than budgeted.
+Likewise, the City's overall expenditures were over budget by \$1,097,283.
+The revenues and expenditures budget overages were related to the projects that were funded by outside grants and contributions primarily for the I95 Loop and the Brownsfield Cleanup Assessment as well as USDA grants.
+The City budgeted for a loss of \$117,018 but overall managed to end the year with a loss of \$89,421 with an approximate favorable budget variance of \$36,038.

-The fund balance of the City's capital projects fund increased by \$1,920,877 during the current fiscal year for expenditures related to ongoing projects for the Discovery Center.
+The fund balance of the City's capital projects fund decreased by \$125,459 during the current fiscal year for expenditures related to ongoing projects for the Discovery Center.